-Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) will place a statutory duty upon teachers, along with social workers and healthcare professionals, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
+Mandatory reporting commenced in October 2015; where a teacher discovers that an act of FGM appears to have been carried out on a girl who is aged under 18, there will is a statutory duty upon that individual to report it to the police.
+Section 5B of the Female Genital Mutilation Act 2003 places a statutory duty upon teachers, along with social workers and healthcare professionals, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
 Those failing to report such cases will face disciplinary sanctions.
 It will be rare for teachers to see visual evidence, and they should not be examining pupils, but the same definition of what is meant by "to discover that an act of FGM appears to have been carried out" is used for all professionals to whom this mandatory reporting duty applies.

-The Mandatory reporting duty will commence in October 2015.
-Once introduced, teachers must report to the police cases where they discover that an act of FGM appears to have been carried out.
+Teachers must report to the police cases where they discover that an act of FGM appears to have been carried out.
 Unless the teacher has a good reason not to, they should still consider and discuss any such case with the school's designated safeguarding lead and involve children's social care as appropriate.